Falkland Islands Exclusive Wildlife Photography Trip – December 2023 (14 days)

 - Unique up close and personal wildlife viewing including visits to penguin and seal colonies, bird watching opportunities and experiencing the natural beauty of the Islands.

-- Expert photographic advice from award winning wildlife & nature photographer Scott Portelli.
+- Expert photographic advice from multi-award winning wildlife & nature photographer Scott Portelli.

 Dates: 16th – 30th December 2023